-Whether it’s writing for our Primate Species Profiles series, developing educational activities and lessons, designing graphics, developing videos, fundraising, or planning events, there is something for almost everyone who wants to do their part to help animals.
+Whether it’s writing for our Primate Species Profiles series, developing educational activities and lessons, editing, fact-checking, designing graphics, producing videos, or fundraising, there is something for almost everyone who wants to do their part to help animals.

 We do not have any paid employment opportunities at this time.
 If you are interested in becoming a volunteer, please check out the open positions and email us with your interest and qualifications, as requested.